 Adventures of Huckleberry Finn is considered by most to be Twain's greatest work.
 He had begun the book in 1876 as a sequel to Tom Sawyer.
 Huck is the son of the town drunk.
-The story chronicles the adventures of the runaways Huck and the black slave, Jim - told from the view of Huck.
+The story chronicles the adventures of runaways Huck and a black slave, Jim, told from the viewpoint of Huck.
 The book was and still is - controversial.
 Much of the controversy is due to Hunk's language.
-Twain used dialects, and made the conversation realistic - using careless grammar and words.
+Twain used dialects and made the conversation realistic using careless grammar and wording.
 Many object to this language and to Huck's careless morals.
 The book was banned from some libraries.
 Many readers today, find Huck's casual acceptance to the principles of slavery, and his use of racial stereotypes, abhorrent.
 The intrinsic theme of the story, however, is about the fundamental equality and aspirations of all races.

-Although his days in Hartford had been successful, he had started his own publishing company and had invested heavily in an elaborate typesetting machine.
+Although his days in Hartford had been successful, he had started his own publishing company investing heavily in an elaborate typesetting machine.
 Twain lost money and his publishing company had to declare bankruptcy.
 He found himself humiliated and unable to pay his debts.
-Eventually he recovered financially by continuing to write and by taking a lecture tour around the world.
+Eventually he recovered financially by continuing to write and doing a lecture tour around the world.
 By the time he and his family returned to the states, he was an international hero, with a showy image of wearing unconventional white suits and smoking a cigar or pipe.
 He also used his position to criticize the U.S. foreign policy.
-His anger grew at imperialist countries and he declared himself an - anti-imperialists.
+His anger grew against imperialist countries, declaring himself an - anti-imperialists.
 He continued to be one throughout his life.